Antoine Sibierski

 Antoine Sibierski (born 5 August 1974) is a French former professional footballer who played as a midfielder.
-He started his career at hometown club Lille OSC, going on to play for AJ Auxerre, Nantes, with whom he won the Coupe de France twice, and RC Lens.
+He started his career at hometown club Lille, going on to play for Auxerre, Nantes, with whom he won the Coupe de France twice, and Lens.
 He then moved to England and played for Manchester City, Newcastle United, with whom he won the UEFA Intertoto Cup, Wigan Athletic, and Norwich City.
 At international level, he made three appearances for France at the 1996 Summer Olympics.
-He is currently Sporting Director of ES Troyes.
+He is currently the sporting director of Belgian Pro League club Anderlecht.

 Club career

 Early career

-Born in Lille, Sibierski began his career at hometown club Lille OSC, where he moved up the ranks and played for four complete seasons in the first team before playing for AJ Auxerre and FC Nantes, where he won the 2000 French Cup, in the final of which Sibierski scored both of Nantes' goals.
-He then joined RC Lens, and eventually became club captain during his three-year stay.
+Born in Lille, Sibierski began his career at his hometown club, where he moved up the ranks and played for four complete seasons in the first team, before playing for Auxerre and Nantes; he won the 2000 French Cup with the latter, in the final of which Sibierski scored both of Nantes' goals.
+He then joined Lens, and eventually became club captain during his three-year stay.

 Manchester City

 Sibierski moved to Manchester City for a fee of £700,000 in August 2003, where he scored on his debut against Charlton Athletic.

-He was a regular substitute for the team, having started only eighteen of the thirty-three games he participated in, during an all important first season in which he scored seven goals.
+He was a regular substitute for the team, having started only eighteen of the thirty-three games he participated in, during an all-important first season in which he scored seven goals.

 The 2005–06 season saw him fighting for a new contract at the club.
-Early on in the season he won a place up front due to the injury of Andy Cole but was soon reverted to the bench.
+Early on in the season, he won a place up front due to the injury of Andy Cole, but was soon reverted to the bench.
 Sibierski was subsequently released by the club that summer.